-- 20.1 The powers and responsibilities of the Constitution and Arbitration Committee (CAC) are: - 20.1.1 To determine the merits of any complaints, and should a complaint be found to have merit determine and order the disciplinary actions and other measures necessary to address it. - 20.1.2 To facilitate the mediation and/or arbitration of disputes. - 20.1.3 To interpret the meaning of the constitution and bylaws. - 20.1.4 To evaluate constitutional or by-law proposals to general meetings or State Council and make recommendations.
+- 20.1 The powers and responsibilities of the Constitution and Arbitration Committee (CAC) are: - 20.1.1 To determine the merits of any complaints, and should a complaint be found to have merit determine and order the disciplinary actions and other measures necessary to address it.

-- 20.1.5 To evaluate constitutional or by-law proposals to National Council or National Conference and make recommendations to State Council and the National Delegates. - 20.1.6 To prepare proposals for general meetings to improve the constitution. - 20.1.7 To prepare proposals to improve the by-laws. - 20.1.8 To provide up-to-date copies of the Queensland Greens Constitution and By-laws. - 20.1.9 To provide a report on the constitutionality of any matter referred by State Council, a general meeting, Management Committee, the Queensland Campaign Committee, or the CAC. - 20.2 The Annual General Meeting will elect five members as voting members of the Constitution and Arbitration Committee (CAC). - 20.2.1 To nominate for CAC a member must not have had an adverse finding against them in a complaint in the previous three (3) years. - 20.3 Queensland Greens delegates to Australian Greens constitutional bodies are ex officio a non-voting member of CAC. - 20.4 The Queensland Greens Secretary is an ex officio non-voting member. - 20.5 The CAC may co-opt other members as non-voting members. - 20.6 A voting member of either the Management Committee or the Queensland Campaign Committee cannot simultaneously be a voting member of the Constitution and Arbitration Committee (CAC). - 20.7 Remaining members of the CAC can appoint a member who meets the criteria in 20.2 to fill any casual vacancy on CAC on an interim basis until the vacancy is filled by State Council. - 20.8 State Council will appoint a member who meets the criteria in 20.2 to fill any casual vacancy on the Constitution and Arbitration Committee (CAC). - 20.9 The Secretary will have the right of first refusal to be the Convenor of the CAC.
-Should the Secretary decline to be the Convenor then the CAC will appoint a Convenor by consensus.
-In the event that consensus cannot be reached then there will be a vote. - 20.10 The Constitution and Arbitration Committee (CAC) will operate via the standard decision-making procedures set out in the Constitution and By-laws, with the exception that a motion to go to a vote must have at least three members in support or two-thirds of members in support, whichever is the greater, in order to pass.
+- 20.1.2 To facilitate the arbitration of disputes. - 20.1.3 To interpret the meaning of the constitution and bylaws. - 20.1.4 To evaluate constitutional or by-law proposals to general meetings or State Council and make recommendations. - 20.1.5 To evaluate constitutional or by-law proposals to National Council or National Conference and make recommendations to State Council and the National Delegates. - 20.1.6 To prepare proposals for general meetings to improve the constitution. - 20.1.7 To prepare proposals to improve the by-laws. - 20.1.8 To provide up-to-date copies of the Queensland Greens Constitution and By-laws. - 20.1.9 To provide a report on the constitutionality of any matter referred by State Council, a general meeting, Management Committee, the Queensland Campaign Committee, or the CAC. - 20.2 The Annual General Meeting will elect a CAC Convenor, a CAC Secretary and three CAC general members as voting members of the Constitution and Arbitration Committee (CAC). - 20.2.1 To nominate for CAC a member must not have had an adverse finding against them in a complaint in the previous three (3) years. - 20.3 Queensland Greens delegates to Australian Greens constitutional bodies are ex officio a non-voting member of CAC. - 20.4 The Queensland Greens Secretary is an ex officio non-voting member. - 20.5 The CAC may co-opt other members as non-voting members. - 20.6 A voting member of either the Management Committee or the Queensland Campaign Committee cannot simultaneously be a voting member of the Constitution and Arbitration Committee (CAC). - 20.7 Remaining members of the CAC can appoint a member who meets the criteria in 20.2 to fill any casual vacancy on CAC on an interim basis until the vacancy is filled by State Council. - 20.8 State Council will appoint a member who meets the criteria in 20.2 to fill any casual vacancy on the Constitution and Arbitration Committee (CAC). - 20.9 The Constitution and Arbitration Committee (CAC) will operate via the standard decision-making procedures set out in the Constitution and By-laws, with the exception that a motion to go to a vote must have at least three members in support or two-thirds of members in support, whichever is the greater, in order to pass. - 20.10 The Constitution and Arbitration Committee will present an annual de-identified summary report to the AGM, detailing the number of complaints in each category arbitrated over the preceding year, the aggravating or mitigating factors in each case, and the disciplinary actions imposed.